bareos/bareos/docs/manuals/source/Configuration/Director.rst

    SHA256
            :index:`\ <single: SHA256>`
            :index:`\ <single: signature; SHA256>`
-           An SHA256 signature (256 bits) will be computed for each files saved.
+           An SHA256 signature (256 bits) will be computed for each file saved.
            The SHA256 algorithm is purported to be slower than the SHA1 algorithm, but at the same time is significantly better from a cryptographic point of view (i.e. no collisions found).
-           The SHA256 signature requires adds 32 bytes per file to your catalog.
+           The SHA256 signature requires 32 bytes per file in the catalog.

    SHA512
            :index:`\ <single: SHA512>`
            :index:`\ <single: signature; SHA512>`
-           An SHA512 signature (512 bits) will be computed for each files saved.
+           An SHA512 signature (512 bits) will be computed for each file saved.
            This is the slowest algorithm and is equivalent in terms of cryptographic value than SHA256.
-           The SHA512 signature requires adds 64 bytes per file to your catalog.
+           The SHA512 signature requires 64 bytes per file in the catalog.

+   XXH128
+           :index:`\ <single: XXH128>`
+           :index:`\ <single: signature; XXH128>`
+           An xxHash signature (XXH3, 128 bits) will be computed for each file saved.
+           This is the algorithm with the least computational requirements, but it is also not cryptographically safe.
+           The XXH128 signature requires 16 bytes per file in the catalog.

 .. config:option:: dir/fileset/include/options/BaseJob